Last revision: April 1, 2021

 Once contacted, assistants have two weeks to reply to Court before their claim is forfeit.
 If all assistants decline to undertake mayorship or fail to respond within the two week time period, regular towny members will be eligible to obtain mayorship.

 Should an assistant decide to accept mayorship, they must submit their own claim case and any other cases pertaining to transferring town mayorship will be tossed.
-A permit will not be issued as Court will communicate the results directly to Staff via ticket.
+If the plaintiff is an assistant of the town, it is treated on a first come first serve basis.
+A permit will be issued through Court then Court will communicate the results directly to Staff via ticket.
 Should the town fall, the case will be processed as a standard land claim.

 Inactive Resident Evictions